pauliedoherty/Communication_Systems/README.md

 # Communication_Systems
-Repository to hold assignments from Communication Systems module
+Repository to hold assignments from EEEN20060 Communication Systems 2012